heyWest/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ - create a symbolic link named __ls__ to /bin/ls in the working directory

 cp *.html ..
 Copies all html files from the current working directory to the parent of the working directory

+mv [[:upper:]]* /tmp/u - moves all files beginning with an uppercase letter to the directory /tmp/u